64kramsystem/personal_notes/linux_tools.md

 ## mkfifo

-Messages don't need termination; this is abstracted, so empty messages can be sent:
+Messages don't need termination; this is abstracted, so empty messages and binary files can be sent:

 ```sh
 # Reads and writes block until there is a write/read on the other end.